jchannon/Sandra.Snow.BarbatoTemplate/Snow/_posts/2013-04-17-up-running-with-typescript-and-webstorm.md

 category: javascript,oss,osx,typescript,webstorm
 ---

-## Up & Running with TypeScript and WebStorm

 I love my iMac and I’m on a mission to find a language I enjoy that I can use my Mac for (no Windows fan boy jokes please).
 There’s something in my mind I associate with work and my Windows laptop.
 Therefore, I don’t feel to excited about getting my laptop out of my bag in the evenings/weekends to play with other stuff.

 As I want to broaden my knowledge I wanted to find something ideally statically typed (although I’m currently looking into Python) that would work on OS X. I’ve said previously that JavaScript seems the way to go in my current situation so I thought I’d take a look at TypeScript and also use [WebStorm][1] from Jetbrains as my IDE seeing as I’ve heard so many great things about them and their products (don’t worry I use ReSharper).